Lundby IF: 1990s to Present

 In 1995, the club won the Division 2 Västra Götaland and were promoted to Division 1 Södra.
 The following year Lundby played in Division 1 Södra and placed 12th.
 In 1997, the team were relegated back to Division 2 but were promoted back to Division 1 after winning Division 2.In 1998, the team placed 13th in Division 1.
 As a result, the team was demoted back to Division 2.

 In 2006, the team part took in the Svenska Cup and lost against FC Trollhättan.
 The team was unable to finish the 2006 season after the club went bankrupt.
 Following the bankruptcy, a new outlet was formed called Lundby IF 06.

 In 2015, "06" was removed from the club name.
 In 2019, coinciding with the clubs 100th year anniversary, the team once again re-entered senior football.
-After winning promotion two times in three years, the mens team compete in division 5 in 2025.
-In 2024, the club also started a womens team, which currently competes in division 5.
+After winning promotion two times in three years, the men's team compete in division 5 in 2025.
+In 2024, the club also started a women's team, which currently competes in division 5.
 Lundby IF are affiliated to the Göteborgs Fotbollförbund.